Frequently Asked Questions (FAQ)

 No, enter your SAT composite score for the reading, writing, and math components, making sure to indicate that the test was completed prior to March 2016.
 The Foundation staff utilizes the College Board’s SAT Score Converter, the official tool for comparing old and new SAT scores, to determine a modified score.

-Can I submit additional names and emails if my original three names have not submitted a Reference Evaluation Form?
+Can I submit additional names and emails if my original three names have not submitted a Reference Evaluation?

-Yes, in the Reference section of the Student Account, you will see if your references have submitted the required forms.
-At least two weeks prior to the application deadline, “Resend” the Reference Evaluation Form and/or submit additional names to serve as references.
+Yes, in the Reference section of the Student Account, you will see if your references have submitted their evaluations.
+At least two weeks prior to the application deadline, “Resend” the Reference Evaluation Request and/or submit additional names to serve as references.

 Are all Foundation scholarships based on financial need?

-No, while many scholarships have financial need as a criterion, academic performance, college entrance testing, community and school involvement, the applicant’s response to the essay, and Reference Evaluation Form responses each play a role in the scholarship evaluation process.
+No, scholarships also take into account academic performance, college entrance testing, community and school involvement, the applicant’s response to the essay, and Reference Evaluation responses.
+While many scholarships reference financial need, each criteria previously listed plays a role in the scholarship evaluation process.

 The AcademicWorks system contains two types of scholarships: Auto-Match and Apply-To, sometimes referred to as Recommended.
 Your responses to the General Scholarship Application are used to qualify you for Auto-Match scholarships for which you are eligible.
 No further action on your part is required.

-If you would like to be considered for Apply-To scholarships, additional questions are required.
+If you would like to be considered for Apply-To scholarships, additional questions &/or essays may be required.
 Select “Opportunities” in the menu bar.
 Click on “Recommended” in the drop-down menu under “Opportunities” to see a list of your recommended “Apply-To” scholarships.

-To apply for recommended opportunities, click “Apply,” noting that scholarships will require additional questions.
+To apply for recommended opportunities, click “Apply”, noting that scholarships may require additional questions &/or essays.
 You are encouraged to review the qualifications for each recommended opportunity before submitting responses to required questions.

-Also in the drop-down menu under the heading “Opportunities” is “All.”
-This is a listing of ALL Foundation scholarships including “Apply-To” scholarships for which you are not qualified.
-If an applicant does submit an application to an Apply-To opportunity for which (s)he has not been recommended (based on a failure to meet qualification criteria), the application will be accepted as Submitted but the applicant will be awarded zero Qualification Points (alerting administrators that the applicant is not qualified.)
+- Be careful, in the drop-down menu under the heading “Opportunities” is “All.”
+This is a listing of ALL Foundation scholarships including “Apply-To” scholarships for which you may not be qualified.
+If an applicant submits an application to an “Apply-To” opportunity for which (s)he is not qualified, the application will be accepted as “Submitted” but the applicant will be awarded zero qualification points and will not be considered for the opportunity.

 What are some tips for helping applicants complete the process?